 A diagram of standard car line procedures can be found on the next page.
+(Double-click for higher quality.)
 These procedures have been reviewed and approved by the school's liaison to the Alexandria City Police Department:

 To ensure a safe and efficient morning drop-off, please follow these simple steps: